OpenTTD/OpenTTD/readme.txt

   You need the port devel/sdl12 for a non-dedicated build. graphics/png is optional for screenshots in the PNG format.
   Use "gmake", but do a "./configure" before the first build.

+OpenBSD:
+  Use "gmake", but do a "./configure" before the first build.
+  Note that you need the port devel/sdl to compile OpenTTD.

 MorphOS:
   Use "make".
 However, for the first build one has to do a "./configure" first.